-Formulas are protected and it is fine but we can go one step further as well i.e. we can hide formulas from viewing in the formula bar.
+The formulas are protected.
+But, we can go one step further, i.e., we can hide formulas from viewing in the formula bar.

-- As of now, we can see the formula in formula bar even after protection.
+- As of now, we can see the formula in the formula bar even after protection.

-So in order to hide them, first unprotect the worksheet that we have protected, then choose only formula cell and open the “Format Cell” dialogue box.
+So to hide them, we must first unprotect the worksheet that we have protected.
+Then, choose only the formula cell and open the “Format Cells” dialog box.

-- Under the “Protection” tab check the box of “Hidden”.
+- Under the “Protection” tab, we must check the box “Hidden.”

-Click on “Ok” to close the above window.
+Then, click on “OK” to close the above window.

-- Now again protect the worksheet and all the formula cells will not show any formulas in the formula bar.
+- Now again, protect the worksheet.
+All the formula cells will not show any formulas in the formula bar.

 Things to Remember

-- By default all the cells are locked, so to protect only formula cells unlock other cells.
+- All the cells are locked by default, so only formula cells unlock other cells to protect.

-- To select only formula cells use the “Go To Special” option (F5 is the shortcut key) and under “Go To Special” click on “Formulas”.
+- To select only formula cells, we must use the “Go To Special” option (F5 is the shortcut key).
+Under “Go To Special,” click on “Formulas.”

-This has been a guide to Excel Protect Formulas.
-Here we learn how to protect formulas in excel and also hide the formulas and downloadable excel templates.
-You may learn more about excel from the following articles –
+This article has been a guide to Excel Protect Formulas.
+Here, we learn how to protect Excel formulas and hide the formulas and downloadable Excel templates.
+You may learn more about Excel from the following articles: –